 Post-Operative Rehabilitation & Care

 Following surgery, the goal is to have the patient using the limb as quickly as possible.
-As such, I do not recommend any kind of bandaging or splinting of the operated limb.
+As such, we do not generally recommend any kind of bandaging or splinting of the operated limb.
 Some more stoic varieties of dogs will drop the toe down and gingerly weight bear within a few hours of surgery.
-For others, it may take 1-3 days before they are willing to drop the toe down.
+For others, it may take 1-5 days before they are willing to drop the toe down.

 My general recommendation following CCL surgical repair is to leash walk the patient very slowly 4-5 times daily.
-The slower the patient walks, the more challenging it is to walk to three legs, the more likely he may be to drop the limb down.
-With less stoics (and stubborn) varieties of dogs such as certain toy or small breeds, it can be particularly challenging to coerce them to use the limb.
+The slower the patient walks, the more challenging it is to walk on three legs, the more likely he may be to drop the limb down.
+With less stoic (and stubborn) varieties of dogs such as certain toy or small breeds, it can be particularly challenging to coerce them to use the limb.
 This is problematic because it significantly slows the healing process, contributes to continued muscle atrophy, and can begin to lead to contraction of the hamstring muscles as they are held in constant flexion.
+For these cases, there are techniques and exercises we can recommend to overcome this obstacle.

 Class IV Therapy Laser